By ROSHAN THIRAN

 This trend is not so different in Malaysia.
 A research done by Kelly Solutions found that 88% of Malaysian job-seekers want to work for an environmentally responsible company.

-This means that people are becoming more aware of what you do as a company and will expose any irresponsible behaviour, particularly via social media sites.
+This means that people are becoming more aware of what you do as a company and will expose any irresponsible behaviour, particularly via social media.
 So, expect sustainability to move from being a trend to being the real deal.

 10. Businesses head back to school